openredact/expose-text/README.md

   - Per default, the encoding is assumed to be UTF-8.
   - If you install [chardet](https://github.com/chardet/chardet) (`pip install chardet`), the encoding can be detected automatically in most cases.
 - .html
-  - You can either pass an HTML snippet, an HTML body or a complete HTML document.
+  - You can pass either an HTML snippet, an HTML body or a complete HTML document.
 If you pass a complete HTML document, every text content outside the body is ignored.
   - The output file will always be encoded in UTF-8.
 - .docx
   - Only text within `<w:t>` tags (the tags for anything that is text) is exposed.
 E.g. the mailto link of an e-mail address is not exposed.
 - .pdf
-  - Per default, text in PDFs can only be replaced with characters that occur in the file (fonts are stored very economically in PDF files).
+  - Per default, text in PDFs can only be replaced with characters that occur in the file (fonts are stored economically in PDF files).
   - If you install the additional dependencies [Poppler (pdftohtml)](https://poppler.freedesktop.org/) and [wkhtmltopdf](https://wkhtmltopdf.org/), the PDF is rerendered and there is no more restriction on the characters that can be used.